bitcoinfo/bitcoin-history/2019-12-16-Bitcoin-History.md

   > '*Bitcoin companies serve users, and we should not lose track of that.*'
   > Of course we serve users.
 That's why we know the current situation is untenable and our collective inaction has done them a great dis-service.
 We've collected 100,000's (nearly a million) data points that show our users rate bitcoin for its fast, cheap and reliable transactions first and secondly (a close second), as a store of value.
 On these metrics, bitcoin has severely underperformed relative to its potential and the rest of the market for the last two years.
 I'd imagine Coinbase's data is quite  similar, as is every other consumer service I've spoken with (nearly all of them fwiw.
 It is *because *our users that I feel we must act.
 If anything, I feel the weight of that responsibility heavily -- not listening to users is a luxury that I don't have, as opposed to some companies which do not have any actual bitcoin customers.
 * [Samourai + OXT - samouraiwallet](https://blog.samouraiwallet.com/post/168785913782/samourai-oxt)
-Today we have an announcement that is a little bit different than our usual wallet updates, but we hope you’ll share in our excitement.
+  > Today we have an announcement that is a little bit different than our usual wallet updates, but we hope you’ll share in our excitement.
 We are very happy to announce that Samourai has finalized the acquisition of the blockchain explorer, visualization tool, and analysis pla...
 * [Bitcoin value rises over $1 billion as Japan, Russia move to legit...](https://www.cnbc.com/2017/04/12/bitcoin-price-rises-japan-russia-regulation.html)
-Bitcoin is up nearly $100 in the past week, hitting levels not seen since mid-March after Japan legalized the cryptocurrency as a payment method.
+  > Bitcoin is up nearly $100 in the past week, hitting levels not seen since mid-March after Japan legalized the cryptocurrency as a payment method.
 * [Poloniex - Crypto Asset Exchange](https://poloniex.com/press-releases/2017.05.16-Industry-growth-and-its-effect-on-Poloniex/)
-Buy and sell 60+ assets on the OG crypto exchange.
 * [Jonas Schnelli (@_jonasschnelli_)](https://twitter.com/_jonasschnelli_/status/951193828446191616)
   > Bitcoin Core Git Stats 2017: - Total pull requests created: 1'843 (~5 per day) - Merged pull requests: 1'195 (~3.27 per day) - GitHub comments/reviews: 21'153 (~57.95 per day) - Commits: 3'277 (~8.98 per day) - Git contributors (merged code): 161 - GitHub contributor...
 * [Will This Battle For The Soul Of Bitcoin Destroy It?](https://www.forbes.com/sites/laurashin/2017/10/23/will-this-battle-for-the-soul-of-bitcoin-destroy-it/)
-The cypherpunks who created Bitcoin face off against the Silicon Valley CEOs who popularized it.
+  > The cypherpunks who created Bitcoin face off against the Silicon Valley CEOs who popularized it.
 But could the battle doom the original cryptocurrency itself?
 By NATHANIEL POPPER
 * [Some Bitcoin Backers Are Defecting to Create a Rival Currency](https://www.nytimes.com/2017/07/25/business/dealbook/bitcoin-cash-split.html)
-Bitcoin Cash, to be available Aug.
+  > Bitcoin Cash, to be available Aug.
 1, sprang from a feud over how to govern a decentralized, open-source technology with no one set of leaders or owners.
 * [Battle for ‘True’ Bitcoin Is Just Getting Started](https://www.bloomberg.com/news/articles/2017-12-04/battle-for-true-bitcoin-is-just-getting-started-quicktake-q-a)
   > In August, the bitcoin world split in two when bitcoin cash broke away from bitcoin.
 It was the culmination of years of growing tension about how to improve the world’s most popular cryptocurrency.
 The divide has set up a battle over which is the “true” bitcoin, pitting rivals whose combined market value has eclipsed that of Citigroup Inc. and Coca-Cola Co.
 * [Bitcoin loses a quarter of its value in one day's trading](https://www.theguardian.com/technology/2017/dec/22/bitcoin-price-plunges-2000-12-hours-year-end-rally-fizzles-out)
-Cryptocurrency’s year-end rally fails as its investors are ‘finally introduced to the law of financial gravity’
+  > Cryptocurrency’s year-end rally fails as its investors are ‘finally introduced to the law of financial gravity’
 * [Steam Announces It Is 'No Longer Supporting Bitcoin'](https://motherboard.vice.com/en_us/article/vbzdb3/steam-announces-it-is-no-longer-supporting-bitcoin)
-"It has become untenable to support Bitcoin as a payment option."
+  > "It has become untenable to support Bitcoin as a payment option."
 * [James McCue (@jamestmccue)](https://twitter.com/jamestmccue/status/1129525034408644608?s=20)
   > Erik you know if I’m right about what I might have misread but - was segwit resisted because it broke a model of ASICS that Jihan had warehouses full of?
 And forking to BCH was the fallback plan so Jihan could sell the miners he’d made?
 I read that somewhere.
 Straighten me out.
 * [‎Unchained: What Bitcoin's History Says About Its Future](https://podcasts.apple.com/us/podcast/unchained-your-no-hype-resource-for-all-things-crypto/id1123922160?i=1000394784032)
 * [Peter Smith, CEO of Blockchain, on Its Dark Pool, Crypto Lending Operation and Intention to Go Public - ‎Unchained: Ep.122](https://podcasts.apple.com/us/podcast/unchained-your-no-hype-resource-for-all-things-crypto/id1123922160?i=1000440570945) - Jun 4, 2019
 * [‎Epicenter - Ep Nick Morgan: The DAO, the SEC and the ICO Boom - Aug 29, 2017](https://podcasts.apple.com/us/podcast/epicenter-learn-about-blockchain-ethereum-bitcoin-distributed/id792338939?i=1000437366901)
 * [UASF/bitcoin](https://github.com/UASF/bitcoin)
-Bitcoin Core UASF BIP148.
+  > Bitcoin Core UASF BIP148.
 Download:.
 Contribute to UASF/bitcoin development by creating an account on GitHub.
 * [The Long Road to SegWit: How Bitcoin’s Biggest Protocol Upgrade...](https://bitcoinmagazine.com/articles/long-road-segwit-how-bitcoins-biggest-protocol-upgrade-became-reality/)
-Segregated Witness (SegWit) has activated on Bitcoin.
+  > Segregated Witness (SegWit) has activated on Bitcoin.
 But activation did not come easy, and it did not come fast.
 This is a look back at the long road to SegWit.
 * [Bitcoin Scaling Battles (Big vs Small Blockers: SegWit vs SegWit2x...](https://cryptoanarchy.wiki/events/bitcoin-scaling)
 * [Lone Bitcoin Whale Likely Fueled 2017 Price Surge, Study Says](https://news.ycombinator.com/item?id=21440549)

 ## No2x

 * [#NO2X - JOIN THE WAR!](https://bitcointalk.org/index.php?topic=2236682.60)
-#NO2X - JOIN THE WAR!
 * [r/Bitcoin - [Segwit2x attack] Here Jeff Garzik is trying to hide 2...](https://www.reddit.com/r/Bitcoin/comments/72xig6/segwit2x_attack_here_jeff_garzik_is_trying_to/)
 * [Jeff Garzik SegWit2x Bitcoin ‘Upgrade’ Comments Spark Trolling...](https://cointelegraph.com/news/jeff-garzik-segwit2x-bitcoin-upgrade-comments-spark-trolling-campaign) - Jeff Garzik has gained his own imitation account criticizing his support of SegWit2x.
 * [Bitcoin Scaling Agreement at Consensus 2017](https://medium.com/@DCGco/bitcoin-scaling-agreement-at-consensus-2017-133521fe9a77)
 * [2x or NO2X: Why Some Want to Hard Fork Bitcoin — and Why Others ...](https://bitcoinmagazine.com/articles/2x-or-no2x-why-some-want-hard-fork-bitcoin-november-and-why-others-dont)
-SegWit2x is highly controversial.
+  > SegWit2x is highly controversial.
 Here are some of the arguments for and against in this latest debate over the Bitcoin protocol.
 * [Jeff Garzik (@jgarzik)](https://twitter.com/jgarzik/status/914647007326867456?lang=en)
   > The paid "[no2x]" astroturfing campaign: [https://t.co/u2mz01oNMh](https://t.co/u2mz01oNMh)

 ## 2018

 * [Bitcoin’s Tech Trends of 2018: What This Year Brought Us (Part 1)](https://bitcoinmagazine.com/articles/bitcoins-tech-trends-2018-what-year-brought-us-part-1/)
-Where 2017’s dizzying price highs embedded “hodl” into the public consciousness, 2018 was the year in which “buidl" became a trend in the crypto-industry — and Bitcoin was no exception.
+  > Where 2017’s dizzying price highs embedded “hodl” into the public consciousness, 2018 was the year in which “buidl" became a trend in the crypto-industry — and Bitcoin was no exception.
 * [Bitcoin’s Tech Trends of 2018: What This Year Brought Us (Part 2)](https://bitcoinmagazine.com/articles/bitcoins-tech-trends-2018-what-year-brought-us-part-2/)
-Bitcoin technologies made great progress in 2018.
+  > Bitcoin technologies made great progress in 2018.
 In part two of our series, we look at advances in privacy, sidechains and Schnorr signatures.
 * [Bitcoin By the Numbers: 2018 Recap](https://medium.com/@lopp/bitcoin-by-the-numbers-2018-recap-68a91789d804)
-I’ve always been fascinated with the raw numbers relating to the operational status and growth of Bitcoin, especially as we ride the…
+  > I’ve always been fascinated with the raw numbers relating to the operational status and growth of Bitcoin, especially as we ride the…
 * [Baltic Honeybadger 2018 Bitcoin conference, Riga, day 1](https://youtu.be/66ZoGUAnY9s)
   > Timestamp: 35:48 - The Reserve Currency Fallacy by Eric Voskuil 1:05:34 - Trustlessness, Scalability, and Directions in Security Models by Matt Corallo 1:41:...
 * [Who Will Steal Satoshi’s Bitcoins?](https://medium.com/@nopara73/stealing-satoshis-bitcoins-cc4d57919a2b)